saurabbikramsen/partyLedger/README.md

 - Copy the variables in example.env to .env file
 - Install and run postgres in docker,
+- Use the reference docker-compose.yml file for running postgres in docker.
+  - use code $ docker compose up -d
   - use your own username, password, and set port to 5432

-- Install and run redis in docker in appropriate port.

 - In the env file
     - For DATABASE_URL variable, Change the username, password, as your postgres setup  and provide a dbname.
     - Set your 'ACCESS_TOKEN_SECRET' AND 'REFRESH_TOKEN_SECRET'